Edox86/ShellMorph/README.md

 This tool is based on the following approach: disassemble the input shellcode, analyze, and modify it with advanced techniques, including instruction substitution, junk insertion, block reordering, and more.

+**Warning:** ShellMorph only works with purely executable shellcode (e.g., Meterpreter or other beacons) and not with shellcode containing data sections (e.g., shellcode produced by Donut).
+Since ShellMorph is currently unable to bypass data sections, it ends up corrupting the shellcode.

 ---

 ## Features